missmathpati/Python-mini-projects/README.md

 # Python-mini-projects
 These are python projects that I created.

-Also the experimentation you do while coding new stuff in python.
+Also the experimentation I do while coding new stuff in python.